OpenEvalProject/evals/manuscripts/elife-34115/v2/manuscript.md

 Here, we investigated individual differences in statistical learning in relation to autistic and schizotypal traits in a sample of 91 healthy participants.
 Eight participants failed to perform the task satisfactorily and were excluded from the analysis (see Materials and methods), leaving 83 participants in the study (41 women and 42 men, age range: 18–69; mean: 25.7).

-## Task behavior at low contrast
+### Task behavior at low contrast

 First, we investigated whether participants acquired priors on the group level.
 We discarded the first 170 trials as that is how long it took for the 2/1 and 4/1 staircases contrast levels to converge (Appendix 1—figure 2) and for prior effects to become significant (Appendix 1—figures 3, 4 and 5).
 We analyzed task performance at low contrast levels (converged 2/1 and 4/1 staircases contrast levels) where sensory uncertainty is high.
 Replicating findings of Chalk et al. (2010), we found that on the group level people acquired priors that approximated the statistics of the task.
 Such priors were indicated by: attractive biases towards ±32° (Figure 3a), less variability in estimations at ±32° (Figure 3b; standard deviation of estimations 11.9 ± 0.30° at ±32° versus 13.84 ± 2.38° over all other motion directions; signed rank test: p<0.001), shorter estimation reaction times at ±32° as compared to all other motion directions (Figure 3c; average reaction time was 201.87 ± 2.47 ms at ±32° versus 207.75 ± 2.60 ms over all other motion directions; signed rank test: p<0.001) and better detection at ±32° as compared to all other motion directions (Figure 3d; detected 75.57 ± 0.65% at±32° versus 66.70 ± 0.83% over all other motion directions; signed rank test: p<0.001).

 ![Figure 3.](https://cdn.elifesciences.org/articles/34115/elife-34115-fig3-v2.jpg)

-**Figure 3.:** a–d) and on trials with no stimulus (e).(a) Mean estimation bias, (b) standard deviation of estimations, (c) estimation reaction time and (d) fraction of trials in which the stimulus was detected. (f) Probability distribution of estimation responses on trials without stimulus.
+**Figure 3.:** (a) Mean estimation bias, (b) standard deviation of estimations, (c) estimation reaction time and (d) fraction of trials in which the stimulus was detected. (f) Probability distribution of estimation responses on trials without stimulus.
 The solid line denotes the estimation responses when participants reported detecting a stimulus (hallucinations).
 The dash-dot line denotes estimation distributions when participants correctly reported not detecting a stimulus. (e) Distribution of hallucinations for high and low AQ groups (median split).
 The vertical dashed lines correspond to the two most frequently presented motion directions (±32°).
-Error bars and shaded areas represent within-subject standard error.10.7554/eLife.34115.005Figure 3—source data 1.Figure 3.EstimationBias.csv contains estimation biases at each of the nine presented angles.
-EstimationVariability.csv contains standard deviation of estimations at each of the nine presented angles.
-NostimDetected.csv and NostimUndetected.csv contain estimation responses when stimulus was detected and not detected, respectively, on no-stimulus trials.
-Traits.csv contains AQ scores of each individual (column 3) as well as all other traits.
-SourceData_Readme.txt contains more detailed description of each data file.
-The plots can be reproduced from MATLAB script master.m which is available in the provided Source code 1.
-SourceCode_Readme.txt contains more detailed description of the source code.
+Error bars and shaded areas represent within-subject standard error.

-## No-stimulus performance
+### No-stimulus performance

 Another indicator of acquired priors is the distribution of estimation responses on trials when no actual stimulus was presented.
 We found that participants sometimes still reported seeing dots (experienced hallucinations) but mostly so around ±32° (Figure 3f, solid line).
-To quantify the statistical significance of hallucinations around ±32°, the space of possible motion directions was divided into 45 bins of 16° and the probability of estimation within 8° of ±32° was multiplied by the total number of bins:(1)prel=p(θest=±32(±8)∘)⋅Nbins,where Nbins is the number of bins (45), each of size 16°.
+To quantify the statistical significance of hallucinations around ±32°, the space of possible motion directions was divided into 45 bins of 16° and the probability of estimation within 8° of ±32° was multiplied by the total number of bins:

+$$
+p_{rel}=p(\theta_{est}=\pm32(\pm8)^{∘})⋅N_{bins},
+$$

+where Nbins is the number of bins (45), each of size 16°.
 This probability ratio would be equal to one if participants were equally likely to estimate within 8° of ±32°, as they were to estimate within other bins.
 We found that the median of prel was significantly greater than 1 (median(prel)=1.6, p<0.001, signed rank test).
 Furthermore, the estimation distribution when no dots where detected (Figure 3f, dash-dot line) was found to be significantly flatter (median(prel)=0, p<0.001, signed rank test comparing with the median of prel for hallucinations), suggesting that the hallucinations were indeed of perceptual nature (rather than related to a response bias).

-## Task performance and autistic/schizotypy traits
+### Task performance and autistic/schizotypy traits

 Participants were prescreened to make sure they covered a wide range of autistic and schizotypy scores.
 The AQ scores in our sample ranged from 6 to 41 with a mean (±SD) of 20.3 (±8.3).
 The RISC scores ranged from 8 to 55 with a mean of 31.7 (±11.9), and the SPQ scores ranged from 4 to 59 with a mean of 26.4 (±13.8).